ongas/hs-price-tracker/price_tracker_developer_guide.md

 - Calculated fields are prefixed with `CALC_` for clarity

 **Outstanding Issues & Resolved Problems (BuyWisely):**

+#### Seller Product URL Validation (October 2025)
+- **Issue:** Seller product URLs selected for offers sometimes did not match the expected product model, leading to incorrect product tracking and user confusion.
+- **Root Cause:** The extraction logic did not validate that the seller product URL contained the product model or unique identifier, allowing mismatches.
+- **Actions Taken:**
+    - Implemented validation logic to check that the seller product URL matches the expected product model.
+    - Updated diagnostics to log mismatches and exclusions.
+    - Added tests and BDD features to cover this requirement.
+- **Verification:** Diagnostics and tests confirm that only valid seller product URLs are selected and mismatches are excluded.
+- **Status:** Fully resolved.
+Seller product URL validation is now robust and regression-proof.
 - See previous sections for general issues.
 BuyWisely-specific issues and resolutions are tracked here as needed.